 What Important Information Do I Need for Small & Midsize Firm Open House?

-The CDO hosts a series of virtual career panels discussing the advantages and challenges of practicing at small, midsize and growing firms at Noon and 5:00 pm on the Wednesday before the Open House.
+The CDO hosts a series of virtual career panels discussing the advantages and challenges of practicing at small, midsize and growing firms at 12:00 pm and 5:00 pm on the Wednesday before the Open House.

-The Open House will occur virtually, where employers are able to share information about their organization and opportunities for the upcoming summer and beyond.
+The Open House will occur virtually via Flo Recruit, where employers are able to share information about their organization and opportunities for the fall semester and beyond.

 Below are the pertinent details for Fall Open House: